barisiciv/msa3d/README.rst

 Acknowledgements
 -----------------

-In development of ``MSA3D``, apart from original cube building software, we make use of following packages/tools:
+In development of ``MSA3D`` package, apart from original cube building module, we make use of following packages/tools:

 1. STScI ``jwst`` package (v.
 1.14.0) : for data processing in stages 2-3 (optional stage 1)